efernau/struct2swagger/README.md

 Utilities for generating OpenAPI Specification from your structures

 This fork implement more types like enums by using [Schemars](https://crates.io/crates/schemars) instead of the own struct2swagger serialization.
-Also has support for path operations like /users/{id}: and use of $ref to schema instead of schema
+Also has support for path operations like /users/{id}: and use of $ref to schemas instead of schema
 ## Install
 ```
 cargo add struct2swagger_derive struct2swagger